What is Single Pot Still Whiskey?

-One of the big difference between Irish pot still and single malt, is that it is made up of a mash bill of both malted and unmalted barley.
-This gives it quite a spicy flavour profile.
+One of the big differences between Irish pot still and single malt is that it is made up of a mash bill of both malted and unmalted barley.
+This gives it quite a spicy flavor profile.

 It’s referred to as single as it has to be made at one distillery only.

-It used to be some of the most popular malt in the world and even outdid Scotch at point.
+It used to be some of the most popular malts in the world and even outdid Scotch at one point.

 As such, single pot still Whiskey was created.
 By adding unmalted barley to the mash bill, they were able to avoid huge taxes.

-What was originally supposed to be merely a good loophole for avoding taxes, turned out to be rather fortuitous.
+What was originally supposed to be merely a good loophole for avoiding taxes, turned out to be rather fortuitous.

 In fact, single pot still soon became the largest selling malt in the world, overtaking Scotch by a long shot.

-An Irishman himself, he invented the Coffey Still in the 1830s, which was lauded as being more economical and efficient then the Pot Still.
+An Irishman himself, he invented the Coffey Still in the 1830s, which was lauded as being more economical and efficient than the Pot Still.

 It is what is now known as a continuous or column still, rather than a batch still.
-This means it continually distils, without the need to stop and refill it.
+This means it continually distills, without the need to stop and refill it.